aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 - How acceptable is the giant base64-encoded blob in the template?
 If we want to cut down on it, what clever strategies can we come up with?

+# Server-side considerations

+This RFC does not explicitly detail out the work that needs to happen on the server side.
+A light design doc should be written in a private place before starting.
+Considerations:

+- Decode before storage.
+- Emulate the old data from the new (more detailed data).
+- Emit two different reports, two different schemas to two different locations.

 # Implementation Plan

-This can be implemented in v1 already, no need to wait for v2.
+This can be implemented in CDK v1 already, no need to wait for CDK v2.

+* Server-side design doc.
 * Implement RTTI support in in jsii.
 * Inform dependent teams that they need to upgrade to the jsii version that supports RTTI.